afreensumai64/afreensumai64/README.md

 ## 🚀 About Me

- I’m a second-year student majoring in Data Science—but honestly, I’m just someone who loves to learn and build cool things.
-There is not much to know about me and even if you do you won't understand.
-So respectfully get lost!
+I’m a second-year student who loves learning new things and creating stuff that feels meaningful.
+I’m curious, always trying something different, and honestly… a little hard to figure out unless I let you.
+There’s more to me than I show.

 ---